 Members take publicly as well as privately funded work and will consider conditional fee arrangements in appropriate cases.
 Our clerking team is delighted to discuss these matters with solicitors and to arrange for the preparation of the necessary documentation, such as CFAs.

-We aim to submit invoices or fee notes promptly on conclusion of the matter or at appropriate or agreed stages.
+We aim to submit invoices or fee notes promptly on conclusion of the matter or at agreed or appropriate stages.
 In accordance with the Standard Contractual Terms we expect a privately funded case to be paid within 30 days of receipt of the invoice or fee note unless some other arrangement has been agreed.
 If this is not possible we would ask clients to discuss the matter with one of our clerks.
 We adhere to the Bar Council’s Guidelines when progressing collection of fees.

 We regret that work cannot be accepted from any professional client listed on the “Withdrawal of Credit Scheme” unless a Public Funding Certificate is in force or payment is received in advance.